 Financial wellness is an intricate balance of the mental, spiritual, and physical aspects of money.
 This unique combination is an ideal to strive towards in our dealings with money.
 Financial wellness is having an understanding of your financial situation and taking care of it in such a way that you are prepared for financial changes.

-Below you will find links, tools, resources, and financial coaching possibilities for your exploration.
+Below you will find links, tools, and resources for your exploration.

 Financial Wellness Tips:

 - Limit debt.
 Understandably, you will not be able to pay cash for everything that you purchase, for example, homes, cars, or an education, but by limiting the debt that you take on and paying attention to the terms of that debt, you can save yourself an incredible amount of money down the road.
 Secondly, understand your level of debt.
 Know who you owe, how much, and when the payments are due.Information on your federal loans, including loan amount, lender, servicer, and contact information for your servicer can be found at www.nslds.ed.gov.
 Please keep in mind that any private student loans will not be listed on this site.Information on federal loan repayment plans can be found at studentaid.ed.gov/repay-loans/understand/plans You can apply for the various repayment plans through your federal loan servicer.